yuanchaiyc/Ling471/assignments/ass2-draft.md

 ### Part 2 (complete during the second week):
 Fill in the program, gradually.
 Read the comments; they contain instructions and hints.
 Ask questions on the Discussion board.
 Revisit the lectures/readings on the relevant topics.
 After adding a statement, set the breakpoint on it and make sure the statement is doing what you intended, by stepping over it and examining the change in the program state.
 You need there to be a next statement for the debugger to stop, and most your functions have return statements which can serve this purpose if nothing else is added.

+After you are done, your program should output "POSITIVE" for review 1_7.txt.

 [Home](../index.md)